isaac-perkins/pg-us-census-poc/README.md

 the database and wrapping them with some views and functions allows the data to very easily be displayed in Google Maps with the maps api using map.data.addGeoJson().

 This is just a simple demo, there are plenty of optimizations and work to be done for a production version.
-It took nearly a week to figure out and get working, so I post this as is in the hope it can save somebody that time getting started.
+It took nearly a week to figure out and get working, so I post this as is in the hope it can save somebody that time getting started on their system.

 [Demo](http://webanet.com.au/projects/pg-gis-maps/)